-There are a huge variety of options for self publishing a print book today, but none of them is as cost-effective and simple as Print-on-Demand (POD) publishing with CreateSpace.
-In this article, I’m going to show you exactly how to self publish your book in paperback with POD publishing using CreateSpace.
+There is a huge variety of options for self publishing a print book today, but none of them is as cost-effective and simple as Print-on-Demand (POD) publishing with KDP Print or IngramSpark.

 What is Print-on-Demand Publishing?

 Print-on-Demand publishing, often just called POD for short, is a business model that uses digital printing and just-in-time inventory management to transform the way physical books are printed and delivered to readers.
 When Amazon.com started selling books online twenty years ago, they had physical inventory.
 If you ordered a book online, that book was sitting in a warehouse along with thousands of other books.
 When you ordered, someone would go to the warehouse, pick the book you ordered, pack it and ship it to you.

 With POD publishing, there is no warehouse!
 The book you order on Amazon.com from a POD publisher is printed AFTER you order the book.
 The printer (KDP) simply has the print files sitting in a computer database, and sends those files to a printing machine to print the book.
 Then, that book is packed and shipped to the reader, and it shows up at your door in 48 hours or less.

 Print-on-Demand publishing is amazing for independent authors, self publishers and small publishing companies because you no longer have to invest in inventory or warehouses.
 Even traditional publishers are using POD publishing for their backlist titles.

 In my experience, POD publishing is the method of printing physical books that will be most profitable for the vast majority of self published authors.
 However, this method is NOT right for every author.

 Print-on-Demand (POD) publishing is probably right for you if you are publishing a book with the following characteristics:

 - Nonfiction or fiction

 - You are publishing a book in full color that is less than 100 pages in length